-When PDF’s were finally getting to the point where everybody knew what they were and how to open them, emailing scripts as attachments finally caught on.
+It’s kind of 2004, but when PDFs were finally getting to the point where everybody knew what they were and how to open them, emailing scripts as attachments finally caught on.
 It’s still the most common way of transferring a script.

 But there are several things that make this option somewhat less palatable:

-Two, if you meet a bigwig at a party, it’s GREAT to get their email address, but it could be problematic, because not every exec wants to give out their email address – even their business address.
+Two, if you meet a bigwig at a party, it’s great to get their email address, but it could be problematic, because not every exec wants to give out their email address – even their business address.

-Three, if you email your script, you never know if they’ll actually GET that email, or if your script ended up in their spambox, or ignored, or deleted.
+Three, if you email your script, you never know if they’ll actually get that email, or if your script ended up in their spambox, or ignored, or deleted.